henkpb/micl/components/accordion/README.md

 This will initialize any List component, including those that will be added to the DOM later on.

-### Demo
+### Live Demo
-A live example of the [Accordion component](https://henkpb.github.io/micl/accordion.html) is available for you to interact with.
+A live example of the [Accordion component](https://henkpb.github.io/micl/accordion.html) is available to interact with.

 ## Variants
 To ensure that only one accordion item within a group can be open at a time, add a matching `name` attribute to all the `<details>` elements you want to group together.